passing it along

 Whether it is the vitally important skills of creative problem solving and improvisation, the self-discipline and organization that is necessary for growth, or the pure joy that is felt when we collaborate with our peers - music is a vehicle through which we can become better people, not just players.
 With a foundation of history, honesty, and humility, Benjamin hopes to empower his students with the broadest set of tools possible, so they can speak back to the world in their own way, with their own voice.

-“As for as music instructors go, Ben Lee is hands down at the top of the list. . . we've seen my sons technical abilities and music theory grow at an astonishing rate.
+“As far as music instructors go, Ben Lee is hands down at the top of the list. . . we've seen my son's technical abilities and music theory grow at an astonishing rate.
 Ben is a total professional... you could not be in finer hands. ”

 “My efforts have been made much easier with the help and support of Benjamin Lee ...
 O-High's student jazz musicians are talented, hungry for knowledge, and have directly benefitted from the excellent training [they] have received...”